-You’ve likely found yourself in this situation at the store: you want to buy some bananas, but they are all green with no tinge of yellow in site.
+You’ve likely found yourself in this situation at the store: you want to buy some bananas, but they are all green with no tinge of yellow in sight.
 What do you do?

 You buy them, of course, and hope that, when you want a banana, you won’t have to settle for a sour green one.